AlexBowWillCode/codegen-project/README.md

 ✅ Fetch a GraphQL schema using an introspection query.\
 ✅ Parse the schema into a usable TypeScript structure.\
 ✅ Parse `.graphql` files into an **Abstract Syntax Tree (AST)**.\
-🚧 Validate `.graphql` files against the schema.\
+✅ Validate `.graphql` files against the schema.\
-❌ Add error handling and edge cases.\
+✅ Generate TypeScript type definitions based on GraphQL types.\
-❌ Write unit tests for validation logic.\
+✅ Create React Query hooks for all valid GraphQL operations.\
-❌ Optimize and refactor for better performance.
+✅ Bundle hooks and types into a clean, importable package.

 ---